HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-schema-usability.md

 Consumers of the HCA metadata JSON Schema have found that the module structure makes the schema difficult to understand, even for experienced programmers.
 Currently, to support 26 different instance types, there are 78 JSON Schema files.
 While not an overly large number of modules, the composition model of JSON schema does not match any common paradigm, making it difficult to explain.
 With no tools available for visualizing or understanding JSON Schema, which makes the HCA data model opaque.

 Another result of the module structure is that field names and descriptions defined in modules don't match the concrete class.
 This makes schema-driven users interfaces confusing.

+JSON schema does not support inheritence, so any modules that would ideally be inhereted by all schemas and contain intrinsict properties, are currently referenced using a nested property.
+This mostly applies to all `*_core` modules that should be inhereted by schemas rather than referenced using a nested property.

 There are no rules governing module usage so it is not clear to metadata developers when modules should be created.
 For this reason modules are used in different ways throughout the metadata schemas.